HTML::EmailExtractor - Scraping Email Addresses from Website Pages

 - Total number of addresses on the page

-- Array with all collected pages (used when using the Use Pages option)
+- Array with all collected pages (used when the Use Pages option is active)

-- Ability to consider subdomains as internal site pages
+- Ability to specify whether subdomains should be considered internal site pages

 - Supports gzip/deflate/brotli compression

-- Determination and conversion of site encodings to UTF-8
+- Detection and conversion of site encodings to UTF-8

 HTML::LinkExtractor

-Queries must be links to pages, for example:
+As queries, you must specify links to pages, for example:

 https://a-parser.com/pages/support/